LisbonLisboaPortugal.com

 The bus station at Estação do Oriente

-Oriente bus station handles, international, intercity and regional bus services from a range of different operators.
-This varied selection of departures combined with the many departure bays combined and poor information system can make departures from Oriente bus station a confusing process.
-At each of the bus stops is a sign for the company but a lot of time can be wasted wandering around lost.
+The many departures, combined with numerous bays and an inadequate information system, can make navigating the station a bit confusing.
+At each of the bus stops is a sign for the company, but a lot of time can be wasted wandering around lost.

-Oriente bus station is where the Spanish international services operated by Alsa and Avanza depart from, and more information can be found on their websites:
+Spanish international services operated by Alsa and Avanza depart from Oriente bus station, and more information can be found on their websites:

 https://www.avanzabus.com